This complete, free unit of study will help you successfully launch your writing workshop.

-During this time students will be in all different stages of the writing process (once they have been taught this process).
+During this time students will be in all different stages of the writing process.
 They should have easy access to papers and supplies for writing and illustrating.

-During this time you will conference with individual students or small groups to check in with them on their current piece of writing (possibly revising or editing), reinforce a skill you have taught and/or informally assess so that you know what skills need to be taught or revisited in your upcoming mini-lessons.
+During this time you will conference with individual students or small groups.
+You might check in on their current piece of writing (possibly revising or editing).
+Other options include reinforcing a skill you have taught or informally assessing.
+This will help you plan future mini-lessons.

 Lesson Wrap-Up & Sharing

-At the conclusion of independent writing, the class returns to a meeting spot to review the lesson and discuss what students did to practice a new skill on their own.
-Many times, unless you have something specific that you want reviewed, you will have chosen a few students that you conference with who have illustrated the mini-lesson skill in some way.
+At the conclusion of independent writing, the class returns to a meeting spot to review the lesson.
+You will also discuss what students did to practice a new skill on their own.
+Many times you will choose a few students that you conference with who have illustrated the mini-lesson skill in some way.

 Standing on the Shoulders of Published Authors

 We heard this expression in some of our professional development and loved it.
 Another important piece of writer’s workshop is using books by published authors to teach children what real authors do.
 These books, that are used as tools for teaching writing, are called mentor texts.